Talking to Alaska

 As they can’t be seen together in the daytime, much of the book is set at night.
 The two children are enemies at first, but they come to know and trust each other.
 This results in interactions that are both moving and hilarious, with the emotional highpoint the scene in which Alaska finally has to choose for herself which of her owners she wants to be with.

-Alaska is another brilliantly constructed and subtly composed book by Woltz, full of humour, dynamism and layers.
+Talking to Alaska is another brilliantly constructed and subtly composed book by Woltz, full of humour, dynamism and layers.
 It’s about searching for your identity and dealing with emotions like shame and jealousy, which become a real issue at the start of puberty.
 And about the big and complex world that you have to negotiate as a 13-year-old, particularly at school with all its unwritten rules and codes, which are often so very confusing.

 Anna Woltz succeeds in clearly presenting complicated emotions in accessible yet stylistically sophisticated language: ‘If there was a sport called epilepsy, there’s no way in a million years I’d ever choose to join the club.’
-Alaska is a cinematic adventure that will appeal to many children, partly because of the positive outcome.
+Talking to Alaska is a cinematic adventure that will appeal to many children, partly because of the positive outcome.